eurror/spotify/README.md

 # Spotify clone app

-This app is music app which lets you play your favorites songs right from your pocket (NO)
+This app is a music app which lets you play your favorite songs right from your pocket (NO)
 ## Installation

 ```bash